 - Student must be seeking a Bachelor's Degree.

 - All online degree programs are ineligible for Institutional Scholarships.

-- Any student who is enrolled full-time at another college, university, technical college, or branch of ASU during a regular semester (Fall or Spring) following high school graduation automatically forfeits the scholarship.
+- Any student who is enrolled full-time at another college, university, or technical college during a regular semester (Fall or Spring) following high school graduation automatically forfeits the scholarship.

 - All college course work is calculated into the overall GPA for scholarship renewal.

 - Students who have grade changes are responsible for contacting the Director of the Honors College so that their scholarship status may be reevaluated.